cednore/trilium/README.md

 # Download keypair from backend bucket
 yarn download:keypair

-# Download tfvars from backend bucket
+# Download variable file from backend bucket
-yarn download:tfvars
+yarn download:vars

 # Generate a new keypair, if you don't have one already
 yarn key:generate